-Appy couple is an American site, that takes things to a whole new level with integrated design through online and in print, and offers all sorts of extras for a one of fee of around £22.
+Appy Couple is an American site that takes things to a whole new level, with integrated design through online and in print.
+It also offers all sorts of extras for a one-time fee of around £22.
 Here are some of the reasons why we love this site:

-- Design that can be transferred to physical print stationary through partner offers
+- Design that can be transferred to physical print stationery through partner offers

 - Countdown function for your big day

 - Stream guest photos from your website live, on real time during your wedding